Kanegraffiti/Termux-toolkit/README.md

 ## Usage
 Run `mini-man` to list all tools.
 Each command has `-h` or `--help`.

+### Security Module
+Run `mini-man security` to view commands such as malware scans, backups and network checks.

 ## Contributing
 Pull requests welcome!
 This project is released under the MIT License.